Skywalker-812/HeyDoc_Project/README.md

 # HeyDoc

-A healthcare RAG application built for an IIT KGP hackathon, by a 2-person team.
+A healthcare RAG application, built by a 2-person team.
 Patients keep a single longitudinal medical vault; doctors, labs, TPAs (insurance desks), and hospital admins interact with that vault according to real hospital-style access rules.